2018 Digitisation Project

 Approximately 250 cassette tapes from this collection have been identified for digitisation as part of this project, with recordings dating from 1980s to late 1990s/early 2000s soon to be available in digital format.

 In addition to this collection, CMC is also migrating a sizable part of its non-commercial CD collection to digital format.
 This collection dates from the early 2,000s and contains a mixture of live recordings captured by CMC as well as materials deposited by composers and performers.
 The files will be stored on CMC’s network, and will eventually be added to CMC’s new collection management system, enabling easy access and retrieval within CMC.

 This digitisation work is being undertaken for CMC by Fuaimlann, after a tendering process was advertised on CMC website and social media.

 The project will also result in the digitisation of between 100–300 scores.
 Scores were selected based on vulnerability due to age, significant public interest based on access through CMC’s library, as well as difficulty to digitise due to their size and binding.

-Following an advertised tendering process, two digitisation technicians were appointed to undertake this work.
+Following an advertised tendering process, Anja Bunzel and Michael Kurzmeier were contracted to supply digitisation services to CMC for the delivery of this work.
 The scores were digitised using a flatbed A3 scanner and follow archival best practice in creating preservation and access masters for each item scanned.
-Due to the vulnerable nature of these materials, they cannot be removed from CMC Library, and as such this work is being undertaken within the library.
+Due to the vulnerable nature of these materials, they cannot be removed from CMC Library.

 CMC has amassed a large collection of ephemera over the years, ranging from concert programmes and leaflets to posters, photographs and ticket stubs.
 As part of this 2018 Digitisation Project, a selection of notable ephemera has been chosen from the archive.